mparhiz/iPhonesList/README.md

 You need to install the latest [Node.js](http://nodejs.org/download/) at the first.

-* Make a working directory like iPhoneList and clone this repository
+* Make a working directory like iPhoneList with clone this repository

 ```
 git clone https://github.com/mparhiz/iPhonesList.git